This part of the post was published February 4th, 2019

 Is never easy to come up with fresh content on a weekly basis and a strong case has been made to leverage evergreen content these days.

-For the past three months I started at page 53 in the back of WordPress looking at everything that we’ve written since day one.
+For the past three months, I started on page 53 in the back of WordPress looking at everything that we’ve written since day one.

 Crappy little posts with 100 or 200 words and outdated advertisements got deleted and redirected to more relevant posts.